-For a system that contains 1000 litres of water at 30°f the content of CaCO3 is 300 gr, which, if not suitably treated, will be deposited on the surface of the heat exchanger (as it is the hottest part of the system).
-This creates concentrated increases in temperature and consequently causes the heat exchanger to break.
+In a system containing 1000 litres of water at 300 ppm, the CaCO3 content is equal to 300 g.
+If not appropriately treated, it will deposit on the surface of the heat exchanger as that is the hottest point of the system, creating concentrated increases in temperature and leading to the heat exchanger breaking.